univention/ums-stack-data/README.md

 directory and for further updates from extensions and customization.
 It plugs into the extension concept of Nubus.

 ## Approach

 The idea is, that every extension does provide its needs as a series of `YAML` documents which describe which operations have to be carried out.

-The utility script `process-join-data.py` is then used to apply those `YAML` documents to the running `udm-rest-api`.
+The python executable `process-join-data` is then used to apply those `YAML` documents to the running `udm-rest-api`.
 The utility script will perform the following two steps: